Search Wisconsin State Records Online (Free)

 County Clerk Search

-The first type of background check is a county clerk search that can help provide the subject’s information to the searcher.
+The first type of background check is a county clerk search, which assists in providing the searcher with relevant information about the subject.
 Individuals can use the Wisconsin County Clerks Association to choose the desired county, find contact information, and gather Wisconsin state records (ex: election administration, marriage licenses, domestic partnerships, etc.).

 Criminal Background Check